samhvw8/partial-xml-stream-parser/README.md

 - **CDATA Support**: Properly handles CDATA sections.
 - **Stop Nodes**: Ability to specify tags whose content should not be parsed.
 - **Primitive Type Parsing**: Optional conversion of string values to numbers and booleans.
+- **Conditional Root Node Parsing**: Optionally parse XML only if the root element name is in an allowed list, otherwise treat input as plain text using the `allowedRootNodes` option.
 - **Multiple Root Elements**: Supports XML with multiple root elements, returned as an array.

 ## Use Cases